Is 1 cigarette a day better than a pack? Science now knows

 “This has important consequences for smokers who believe that light smoking carries little or no harm.”

-Men who smoked one cigarette per day did not have 1/20th the risk — one half of one percent — compared to a pack-a-day smoker, but instead had 46 percent of the extra risk of heart disease.
+Men who smoked one cigarette per day did not have 1/20th the risk — 5 percent — compared to a pack-a-day smoker, but instead had 46 percent of the extra risk of heart disease.

 "No safe level of smoking exists for cardiovascular disease,” Hackshaw’s team concluded.